PabloXOC/42_minishell/README.md

-# Minishell
+# 42 Minishell

-Minishell is a minimalistic shell implementation that adheres to POSIX standards, featuring essential shell functionalities.
-It is designed to emulate the behavior of Bash while offering an educational insight into process management, I/O redirection, and signal handling.
+Minishell is a small yet powerful custom shell that replicates key functionalities of traditional Unix shells like Bash.
+It allows users to execute commands, manage files and processes, and interact with the system through an intuitive and responsive command-line interface.

+With built-in support for essential shell features like pipes, redirection, and environment variable management, Minishell provides a streamlined and efficient user experience while adhering to the expected behavior of a modern shell.

 ## Features